 Prior to occupying a Unit, an applicant may cancel this Contract by e-mail, in person, or by regular mail, by providing written notice of the intent to cancel to the Assistant Director for Residential Life.
 The date the notification is received will be the official date of cancellation.
 The Contract shall be deemed automatically canceled if an applicant fails to check in and receive keys for a Unit within 3 days of the beginning of the Contract term, or if the Contract is entered into after the start of a quarter, within 3 days of the Unit reservation being secured with the Confirmation Payment by the applicant.
 As provided for herein, the College will retain the Confirmation Payment made by the applicant in the event of such cancellation.

 A Resident who moves out without an approved "Release from Contract” form and/or is evicted by Residential and Dining Services will be considered to have broken the Contract.
 A Resident with a broken Contract is obligated to pay the full rental rate for the current quarter plus $300 per quarter for each remaining quarter of the Contract.

 Check Out Information

-If you do not check out properly by following the check out process, you will be charged an improper check out fee of $60.
-In the Spring quarter, failure to check out by the end of the contract will result in a $300 late checkout fee plus the $60 improper check out fee.
+If a Resident does not check out properly by following the check-out process, they will be charged an improper check out fee of $60.
+In the spring quarter, failure to check out by the end of the Contract will result in a $300 late checkout fee plus the $60 improper check out fee.